GoodGuysFree/pyduino/README.md

 =================
 Partial list of limitations:

-1. No string variable support, only constants
+1. Very basic string variable support
-1. No dictionary support
+1. No dictionary support, yet
 1. Lists and tuples only work when all elements are of the same type
-1. if / else, and for / while do not work yet
+1. Using while loops does not work yet
 1. Advanced operators like += / -= don't work
 1. Boolean support is in its infancy
 1. Handling `if __name__ == "__main__":`